The Seljuk Han of Anatolia

 ISTANBUL

-Located since 1983 in the Palace of Ibrahim Pasha (vizier to Sultan the Magnificent) on the historic Hippodrome square, this world-class museum houses over 40,000 works of all forms of decorative art, notably calligraphy, wood, stone, ceramics, glass and metalwork (Seljuk dook knocker from the Cizre Mosque).
+Located since 1983 in the Palace of Ibrahim Pasha (vizier to Sultan the Magnificent) on the historic Hippodrome square, this world-class museum houses over 40,000 works of all forms of decorative art, notably calligraphy, wood, stone, ceramics, glass and metalwork (Seljuk door knocker from the Cizre Mosque).
+In addition, one of the lion sculptures from the Konya Palace Kiosk is on display

-Yet visitors come from around the world to this museum to see its carpets, for the museum displays one of the most extensive carpet collections in the world.
-The Museum houses 8 of the Seljuk Konya carpets found in the Alaeddin mosque.
-Three of the carpets, albeit worn, are intact, three others are fragments from small carpets, and the last two are fragments from large size carpets.
+The major draw of this museum is its carpet collection.
+Visitors come from around the world to this museum to see its extensive carpet collections.
+The Museum houses 8 of the original Seljuk carpets found in the Alaeddin mosque of Konya Three of the carpets, albeit worn, are intact, three others are fragments from small carpets, and the last two are fragments from large size carpets.

-There is also a well-done and informative section dedicated to ethnography, which displays kilim looms and wool and weaving utensils.
+There is also an informative section on the ground floor dedicated to ethnography, displaying kilim looms, dyes, wool samples and weaving utensils.

 Çinili Kiosk